Paul Holdengräber: New York Public Library

 In 2004, the then NYPL President Paul LeClerc hired Holdengräber to create a public program at the New York Public Library.
 Holdengräber founded LIVE from the NYPL, a conversation series with writers, musicians, filmmakers and artists.
 As the director of LIVE from the NYPL, Holdengräber interviewed hundreds of public personalities, including Patti Smith, Zadie Smith, Anish Kapoor, and Jay Z.

 He sees the New York Public Library as a storehouse of knowledge.
 One of his memorable series of conversations was with the German filmmaker, Werner Herzog.

 He has worked in partnership with such organizations as Rolex, The Moth, and PEN World Voices.

 The Paul Holdengräber Show

 On February 3, 2012, Holdengräber premiered an internet-television talk show called The Paul Holdengräber Show on YouTube's Intelligent Channel.
 The show has featured interviews with Colum McCann, Elizabeth Gilbert and David Chang.

 Teaching

 He has taught at Princeton University, Williams College, the University of Miami, and Claremont Graduate University.

 Personal life

-Holdengräber lives in the Los Angeles, California, suburb of Glendale with his wife, Barbara Holdengräber, a writer, and their two sons.
-He speaks four languages: English, French, German, and Spanish.
-In Brussels, he spoke French as well as Flemish.
+Holdengräber lives in Glendale, California, a suburb of Los Angeles, with his wife, Barbara Holdengräber, a writer, and their two sons.
+He speaks English, French, German, and Spanish.
+In Brussels, he spoke French and Flemish.